-The first step in investing, then, is to determine how much you can save.
-We recommend adopting and implementing a cash flow system to help sharpen up your savings calculations.
+The first, and by far the most important, step in building wealth is setting your savings rate.
+We recommend adopting and implementing a cash flow system to help sharpen your savings calculations.
 A good cash flow plan should help you determine the best balance of spending on important things like education and travel while saving enough for an emergency fund, paying off debt and building up a retirement nest egg.
 We recommend saving 10%-40% of gross pay into retirement accounts, depending on your age, income and goals.

 The next step in investing is determining how best to utilize the various retirement accounts available to you.
 We recommend following a tax efficient waterfall, filling up each bucket before moving to the next level down.
 The precise waterfall will vary based on your specific circumstances, but there are some general rules of thumb.